Daily Wisconsin COVID-19 Update: 574 New Cases, No Deaths

 No new deaths were recorded, but five were added to the state system, putting the total Wisconsin death toll at 16,006 overall.
 A lag in death reporting statewide has affected these numbers.

-In Milwaukee County, there were 169 new confirmed cases reported and have been 336,371 total cases in the county since the pandemic began.
-The 7-day average in the county is 147 cases per day.
-One new death was attributed to Milwaukee County, putting the county death toll at 2,455 since the beginning of the pandemic.
+In Milwaukee County, there were 49 new confirmed cases reported and have been 336,632 total cases in the county since the pandemic began.
+The 7-day average in the county is 138 cases per day.
+No new deaths were attributed to Milwaukee County, putting the county death toll at 2,457 since the beginning of the pandemic.

 If you are looking for COVID-19 testing or vaccination, consult the Wisconsin Department of Health Services website.